 Learner's Permit School Attendance Certification (Form #DL-300) is used to demonstrate acceptable school attendance for learner's permit applicants under the age of 16.
 This completed form must be submitted along with appropriate documents at the time of the learner's permit application.

 Maryland Driver's Manual

-Maryland Driver Manual (Spanish Version)
+Maryland Driver Manual (Vietnamese Version)

-Maryland Driver Manual (Audio Version)
+Maryland Driver Manual (French Version)

 The Maryland Parent-Teen Driving Agreement (Form #RD-016) can be used as a guide to develop a series of driving agreements between parents and teens that set down the rules of the road for driving.